inspiremd/radical-inspire/README.md

 ```

 #### Prepare and execute EnTK
 * IMPORTANT: Before running the `inspire_skeleton_summit_workflow.py` script you have to edit the allocation that EnTK will use to submit a pilot job at line 78.
+* IMPORTANT: Autotermination of the pilot job on Summit is **not** implemented.
+This means that if you want to minimize allocation consumption you should manually terminate your batch job once you EnTK script is done.
+On summit, you can use `bkill <jobid>`.

 ```
 . setup_entk.sh
 python inspire_skeleton_summit_workflow.py